This country-specific Q&A provides an overview of Pharmaceutical Advertising laws and regulations applicable in Philippines.

 These are duly acknowledged by the HCP;

-Manufacturers and distributors shall not be permitted to give directly or indirectly, samples of prescription pharmaceutical products to the general public or anyone other than licensed physicians and dentists.
+Manufacturers and distributors shall not to give directly or indirectly, samples of prescription pharmaceutical products to the general public or anyone other than licensed physicians and dentists; and

 In the case of substantial amounts provided for indigent patients, the recipient HCP must execute a written statement that the samples shall be used for its intended purpose and shall not be used for financial gain.